 It’s not finished yet, but I am pleased to say that my little garden is starting to feel like mine.

-This week I will try to find some flowers to plant in the empty pots and in the little baskets along the fence.
+This week I will try to find some flowers to plant in the empty pots and little baskets along the fence.
 And I might even pick up some lovely solar-powered fairy lights to string along the hedge.
 (The hedge that the neighbour has insisted on trimming for me!)

 And if the weather keeps up like this, I’ll be spending my evenings outside.
 Yay!